andreamonaco/zombieland/README.md

 Start the server (zombielandd) on some computer, then start the client (zombieland) with two arguments: the address of the server and any username you like.
-Optionally, pass a third argument with a number between 0 and 6 to choose your appearance; see the file character.png to preview each look, numbered from 0 to 6 going down.
+You can configure the controls before playing by passing the -k option to the client.
+The display frame rate is limited to 30 fps by default; you can get unlimited fps with the -u option.
+Run "zombieland -h" to see all the options.

-Move around with the arrows or with WASD, fire with F, stab with R to hit enemies nearby with the knife, interact with objects (reading signs and so on) with Space and close the game with Esc.
+Move around with the arrows or with WASD, fire with F, stab with R to hit enemies nearby with the knife, interact with objects (reading signs and so on) with Space and pause the game with Esc.

 Any number of players can shoot at each other and at the zombies until they die.
 You can also open and close the inventory with Q; you can collect rotten meat dropped by zombies in your bag.

 If you find a searchable object in the environment, a symbol with a bag will appear on that object; pressing Q will then open both your inventory and that bag; with Space you can select an object and move it between the two inventories.

 There's a day-night cycle in the game.

-You can configure the controls before playing by passing the -k option.

-The client limits display frame rate to 30 fps by default; you can get unlimited fps with the -u option.